 - 30-minute warm-up activity to get students ready to learn computer programming, science, or STEM-related courses

-- Full-blown challenge where students program robots to solve the maze, and this is just the first step
+- A full-blown challenge where students program robots to solve the maze and this is just the first step

 Things you’ll need for this lesson